 Why Get Married in the Backyard

 Some people might scoff at the idea of having their wedding in such a personal and familiar place, but that’s the beauty of it.
 This is where you spent a good chunk of your childhood — and it’s especially a great choice if you and your partner were long-time neighbors.
 It’s a location filled with memories.
+And one of the best advantages of having your wedding at your own backyard is that you can easily transform it into any kind of theme.
+With a few design ideas and the right accessories, you can easily transform it into a beautiful rustic wedding venue.

 - 68+ Lawn Edging Ideas